adraveny/react-native-tfscanner/README.md

 # react-native-tf-scanner
 Camera view to scan using a tensorflow lite model

-This is a basework for hopefully a future npm package.
+This is a basework for a npm package.

 For the moment, only the Android code has been done.
 ## Installation